Bayesian Algorithmic Mechanism Design: Introduction

 Our results apply generally to single-parameter agent settings where the designer's objective is to maximize the social welfare (e.g., single-minded combinatorial auctions).
 In the most general form, such an algorithmic problem can be written as finding an allocation $\allocs = (\alloci[1],\ldots,\alloci[n])$ to maximize $\sum_i \vali \alloci - \cost(\allocs)$ for agent valuations $\vals = (\vali[1],\ldots,\vali[n])$ and cost function $\cost(\cdot)$.
 For instance, the {\em multicast auction} problem of Feigenbaum et al.~\cite{FPS-00} is the special case where the $\cost(\allocs)$ is the sum of the costs of tree edges necessary to connect all agents served by $\allocs$ to the root (generally, the Steiner tree problem).
 A special and relevant case occurs when costs are zero for $\allocs$ in some feasible set system $\feasibles$ and all other allocations are infeasible (i.e, $\cost(\allocs) = 0$ if $\allocs \in \feasibles$ and $\infty$ otherwise).
 For the single-item auction, $\feasibles$ is the collection of all sets of cardinality at most one; and for single-minded combinatorial auctions, $\feasibles$ contains all sets of agents with non-intersecting desired bundles.
 Our most general result does not need any restrictions on the cost function or the set system.
 In particular, costs can be arbitrarily non-monotone or the set system non-downward-closed (e.g. public good or scheduling problems).

+For any $\epsilon$, we give a black box reduction that, in polynomial time in the number of agents and $1/\epsilon$, converts any approximation algorithm into a BIC mechanism with an additive loss of $\epsilon$ to the social welfare.
+We also give a pseudo-polynomial time reduction to a BIC mechanism with a multiplicative loss of $\epsilon$, and a fully polynomial time approximation scheme for the special case of downward-closed feasibility problems.
+Thus, the approximation complexity of social welfare in single-parameter settings is the same for algorithms and BIC mechanisms.

-For the most studied single-parameter mechanism design problems, the performance of the best approximation mechanism matches the best approximation algorithm (e.g., single-minded combinatorial auctions~\cite{LOS-99} and related machine scheduling~\cite{DDDR-08}).
-None-the-less, our approach gives the best known approximation mechanism for many problems, such as auctions under various graph constraints~\cite{AADK-02} and auctions of convex bundles~\cite{BB-04}.
+For the most studied single-parameter mechanism design problems, the performance of the best ex post IC approximation mechanism matches the best approximation algorithm (e.g., single-minded combinatorial auctions~\cite{LOS-99} and related machine scheduling~\cite{DDDR-08}).
+None-the-less, our approach gives the best known BIC approximation mechanism for many problems, such as auctions under various graph constraints~\cite{AADK-02} and auctions of convex bundles~\cite{BB-04}.

-Our result that there is no gap between algorithmic approximation and approximation by BIC mechanisms essentially solves the fundamental problem single-parameter algorithmic mechanism design.
+Our result demonstrates that there is no gap between algorithmic approximation and approximation by BIC mechanisms.
 The remaining (theoretical) question of gaps in approximation factors imposed by incentive constraints is thus focused on whether BIC is more powerful than IC for social welfare maximization.
-For other non-welfare-maximization objectives (e.g. makespan) the question of a general reduction remains open.
+For other non-welfare-maximization objectives (e.g., makespan) the question of a general reduction remains open.